krishna0605/obsidian-notes/krishna/Untitled.md

 Organized by the Computer Science and Engineering Department, SoE, this workshop provides an opportunity to expand your knowledge and enrich your career. 📚

 Don't miss out on this incredible chance to learn from the best in the industry.
-See you there!) expert MR priyesh pan
+See you there!) expert MR priyesh pandya , mr faiyaz pisuwala , mr bhavik vora ,mr anand shah